prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:get:: /wire/sepa

   Provides instructions for how to transfer funds to the mint using the SEPA transfers.
+Always signed using the mint's long-term offline master public key.

   **Success Response: OK**